 Cloud SQL is a fully managed, cloud-native RDBMS that offers both MySQL and PostgreSQL engines with built-in support for replication.
 It's useful for low-latency, transactional, relational database workloads.
 Because it's based on MySQL and PostgreSQL, Cloud SQL supports standard APIs for connectivity.
 Cloud SQL offers built-in backup and restoration, high availability, and read replicas.

 Cloud SQL supports RDBMS workloads up to 10 TB for both MySQL and PostgreSQL.
 Cloud SQL is accessible from applications running on App Engine, Kubernetes Engine, or Compute Engine.
 Because Cloud SQL is built on top of MySQL and PostgreSQL, it supports standard connection drivers, third-party application frameworks (such as Django and Ruby on Rails), and popular migration tools.
 Data stored in Cloud SQL is encrypted both in transit and at rest.
 Cloud SQL instances have built-in support for access control, using network firewalls to manage database access.

 Cloud SQL is appropriate for typical online transaction processing (OLTP) workloads, such as:

 Customer orders: Orders or invoices typically include highly normalized relational data and multi-table transaction support when capturing inventory changes.

 Cloud SQL is not an appropriate storage system for online analytical processing (OLAP) workloads or data that requires dynamic schemas on a per-object basis.
 If your workload requires dynamic schemas, consider Cloud Datastore.
 For OLAP workloads, consider BigQuery.
 If your workload requires wide-column schemas, consider Cloud Bigtable.

 For downstream processing and analytical use cases, data in Cloud SQL can be accessed from multiple platform tools.
-Cloud Dataflow or Cloud Dataproc can be used to create ETL jobs that pull from Cloud SQL and insert into other storage systems.
+You can use Cloud Dataflow or Cloud Dataproc to create ETL jobs that pull data from Cloud SQL and insert it into other storage systems.